-Parental responsibilities involves who makes major decisions about the child.
+Parental responsibilities involve who makes major decisions about the child.
 Parenting time can be shared between the parties, or the court may award more parenting time to one of the parents.

-It is imperative that family lawyers understand how the courts determine custody related issues such as parenting time and allocation of parental responsibilities in their jurisdiction because rules between states can vary slightly.
+Family lawyers must understand how the courts determine custody-related issues such as parenting time and allocation of parental responsibilities in their jurisdiction because rules between states can vary slightly.
 The family lawyers at Stange Law Firm, PC help their clients understand the law and form realistic expectations so that they can make wise decisions as their case moves forward.

 Child Support in Sangamon County

 Children have the right to support from both of their parents.
 The purpose of child support is to provide the child with financial resources as if their parents lived under one roof, although it is common in most child support matters that the child’s parents live in separate households.

 Each state has its respective formula for calculating proper child support amounts.
 Most of these formulas factor in each parent’s income, the allowable tax deductions and other expenses, a child’s health insurance expenses, and whether they have childcare needs.
 Certain states also factor in how much time each parent spends with the child, although this is not common practice by all states.